- 8 minutes to read

 IIS topology Virtual directory under Default Web Site Standalone IIS site

-Default SPN Machine account SPN — auto-registered Must be manually registered to match the new hostname
+Default SPN Often machine account SPN — auto-registered Must be manually registered to match the v7 hostname and account

 Three Steps to Restore Transparent Kerberos